Conservative Party of Canada: Geography

-The Conservative Party has historically been strongest in the Canadian Prairies as well as rural Ontario.
-The party is strongest particularly in the provinces of Alberta and Saskatchewan, where it holds 30 out of 34 and all 14 federal seats respectively.
+The Conservative Party has historically been strongest in the inland West as well as rural Ontario.
+The party is strongest particularly in the provinces of Alberta, Manitoba and Saskatchewan, where it holds 30 out of 34 and all 14 federal seats respectively.
 It tends to be weaker in Quebec and Atlantic Canada, particularly Newfoundland and Labrador and Prince Edward Island.